 The connoisseur’s corner: what does Sangiovese wine taste like?

-However the filigree is overall fine, tannins are made of a silky-rocky consistency that surrounds pleasantly your mouth; at the nose, flowers are the first to emerge, fresh or dried if the wine is aged.
+However, the filigree is generally fine; tannins have a silky-rocky consistency that surrounds your mouth pleasantly; and on the nose, flowers are the first to emerge, either fresh or dried if the wine is aged.
 Cherry and mulberry have a tart tendency that keeps the wine vibrant, but it is round and runs through the palate smoothly.

-The color is purple when very young, ruby until four, five years, then it slowly shades into garnet nuances, without fail brilliant, quite consistent when you swirl it in the glass, yet not so dense.
+The color is purple when young, ruby until four or five years old, then it gradually shades into garnet nuances, always brilliant and consistent when swirled in the glass, but not too dense.

 You can’t confuse Sangiovese with Merlot, because Merlot is more sensual, darker and full of herbs and green-black olives that you can’t find in a Sangiovese, which is sharper.
 You can’t confuse it with Cabernet Sauvignon, because Sangiovese is more subtle and not so full, also speaking about the color, with a lighter tannin and you will hardly find green pepper in a glass of Sangiovese.
 Impossible too with Cabernet Franc, because the Franc has less tannin and a distinctive herby pulse.

-And you won’t either confuse Sangiovese with Syrah, although there are blackberry and pepper in both grapes because Sangiovese is not so dense, tangy, full-bodied and heavy chocolate driven, but fresher and earthier for sure.
+And you won’t confuse Sangiovese with Syrah, although there are blackberry and pepper in both grapes, because Sangiovese is not so dense, tangy, full-bodied, and chocolate-driven as Syrah, but fresher and earthier for sure.
 Pinot Noir and Barolo–Barbaresco have a profusion of mushrooms, truffles, and red berries scattered in a musky undergrowth, but you just need to look through their amazing transparency to not get fooled.
 Montepulciano maybe?
 Both have a load of sour cherries and aromatic herbs, but Sangiovese is more graceful and earth-friendly, while Montepulciano is a warmer warrior with a massive frame, molded by a rustic, relentless fruitiness.